FOR IMMEDIATE RELEASE

 Joe Dickinson and Rodney Dobbs met in 1977 while working at Dallas Repertory Theatre.
 In 1980 they started producing plays at the Greenville Avenue Pocket Sandwich Shop under the auspices of The Emporium Players.
 Joe and Rodney bought out the shop owners, renaming the place the Greenville Avenue Pocket Sandwich Theatre.
 In 1990, the theater moved to its present location at 5400 East Mockingbird Ln., dropping the “Greenville Avenue” from its name, and became the Pocket Sandwich Theatre.

 The year 2020 was the Pocket Sandwich Theater’s 40th anniversary.
 The hand-picked season of shows celebrating various aspects of our history was planned but these were all derailed by the Covid 19 pandemic.
 While the Pocket, like all the other theaters, was struggling to survive the pandemic, the shopping center that had been our home for more than 30 years was sold.
-We met with the new owners and they informed us that we do not fit their vision for the shopping center and informed us we needed to vacate our theatrical home of more than 30 years.
+We met with the new owners and they informed us that we do not fit their vision for the shopping center and we needed to vacate our theatrical home of more than 30 years by the year's end.
 This Christmas we will present Ebenezer Scrooge for the 39th time in our history and as the final production at our current location.

 We are currently looking for other locations that would be suitable to convert into a dinner theater, conveniently located for our customers, and financially sustainable.
 We will be announcing a new location as soon as a new place is identified and arrangements are formalized.